-Marlon and Sheila Foster Professor of Pastoral Theology and Homiletics, Director of the Methodist House of Studies
+Marlon and Sheila Foster Professor of Pastoral Theology and Homiletics and Associate Director of the Methodist House of Studies

 B.A., Emory University

 M.Div., Candler School of Theology at Emory University

 A native of Georgia, Dr. Lee Ramsey is an ordained elder in the United Methodist Church and member of the Memphis Annual Conference.
 Dr. Ramsey joined the MTS faculty in 1998 to teach in the areas of pastoral care and preaching.
 His scholarly interests include Wesleyan practices of pastoral care, the relationship between pastoral care and preaching, pastoral care in times of grief and loss, and the use of fiction and film to explore the practices of Christian ministry.
 Dr. Ramsey is the author of Care-full Preaching: From Sermon to Caring Community; Preachers and Misfits, Prophets, and Thieves: The Minister in Southern Fiction; and of various scholarly and professional articles.

 In addition to his teaching and writing, Dr. Ramsey serves as the Director of the Methodist House of Studies at MTS.
 This program provides a distinctively Wesleyan ethos for Methodist students within the rich ecumenical environment of the Seminary and bridges the work of the Seminary to the wider Methodist connections (AME, CME, UMC).
 He is also the pastor of Elm Grove United Methodist Church in Burlison, TN.